Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - The user navigates to the `ProjectGroupPage` from the `DebugMenuPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage` instead of the `DebugMenuPage`;
 - The user applies some filtering or sorting parameters on the `DashboardPage`, navigates to the `ProjectGroupPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage`, however, does not restore the page parameters.

-To improve the navigation experience here, we should introduce a new method to the `NavigationNotifier` - `tryPop(orElse: RouteConfiguration)`.
-This method should perform the following:
+To improve the navigation experience here, we should introduce a new method to the `NavigationNotifier` - `canPop()`, that returns if the current page can be popped.

+Now, when the `back button` is pressed, we should perform the following:
-- Remove the current page if there is an underlying page under it;
+- Pop the current page if the `NavigationNotifier.canPop` returns `true`;
-- If there is no underlying page, replaces the current route with the given `orElse` route, which defaults to the `RouteConfiguration.dashboard()`.
+- If there is no underlying page, push and replace the current page with the `DashboardPage`.

-Using such an approach allows users to navigate directly to the previous page if it exists, and to restore the applied `PageParameters` to the previous page if any.
+Using such an approach allows users to navigate directly to the previous page if it exists, and to restore the applied `PageParametersModel` to the previous page if any.

 ##### Deep linking with authorization
 Currently, the application pushes the `DashboardPage` when the user logs in, however, it would be much more user-friendly if the application redirects the user to the requested resource.